wp-plugins/just-writing/readme.txt

 	* FireFox 24/25
 	* Chrome 31

+= I can't find the Just Writing options, where are they? =

+For standard users (aka non-admin users), they can go to their WordPress settings page and select "Profile", scroll down to the bottom and your see the Just Writing section.

+For admin users it can be found under "Users"->"Your Profile".

 = I've disabled the fade effect and now the browser is running slowly, what's wrong? =

 The fade effect is triggered by WordPress when no mouse movement is executed for 2 seconds, the only (without changing some of the WordPress sources files at least) way to disable it is to execute a mousemove event every 1.5 seconds.
 This shouldn't be an issue in any modern browser, but if your having performance issues, simply re-enable the fade effect.